-This was a document passed by the UN in 1946.
-It gives the UN special status.
-This means they do not have to pay taxes, cannot be charged with a crime, and their territory is protected.
-Some members of the UN even get a special travel document called a "laissez-passer".
+- ✓ This is a document passed by the UN in 1946.
+It gives the UN special status. - ✓ Do not pay taxes, cannot be charged with a crime, and their territory is protected. - ✓ Some members of the UN even get a special travel document called a "laissez-passer".
 162 states have signed this agreement.